 Not only do I travel through Eastern Europe and Slavic countries regularly, but I also happen to be a black female living in Eastern Europe (I live in the great country Serbia, and you can read about the 8 mostly amazing things to expect being black in the Balkans once you are done here).

 Aside from an occasional inappropriate comment or awkward question, being a black person in Eastern Europe is pretty much a NON-ISSUE.

 And for what it’s worth, the inappropriateness I receive is mostly from guys unsuccessfully flirting.
 Poor them.
 But the comments are never mean-spirited.
 I have a lot of miles racked up in these countries as an expat and a traveler, which has lead to, at most, some funny or awkward moments (and from all accounts and observations, experiences of Asian travelers in Eastern Europe will be quite similar).

-I actually have consistent experiences in each country, such as a lot of curious staring and people requesting me to take a selfie with them.
+So as I was saying, I actually have consistent experiences in each country, such as a lot of curious staring and people requesting me to take a selfie with them.
 Nevertheless, I want to give a brief summary of what being black in each Eastern European country was like so that you can get an idea in general of what to anticipate and understand that Eastern Europe is not dangerous for black people.

 Russia is not quite Eastern Europe, but it is Slavic Europe, and many Eastern European countries are linguistically, ethnically, and historically related to Russia.
 For that reason, I have included it.

 I had heard an occasional story or two from friends living in Russia about black people, black men in particular, being profiled by police in major cities.
 I know that there is some sort of black expat community of students and immigrants, thus I had heard stories that made it seem like Russia (and allegedly Ukraine) had the most incidences of racism in Eastern and Slavic Europe.